 Benefits of an outdoor haven

 Another place to meditate in is an outdoor haven you create for yourself with plenty of alfresco furniture such as a chaise, chairs, tables and whatever else you feel is needed.
 Maybe some shade cloth or a decorative garden wall to protect you from the prevailing breeze.
-Having dedicated outdoor furniture by Drovers Inside and Out will ensure the place is ready when you are and you won’t have to cart heavy chairs outside and back in.
+Having dedicated outdoor furniture will ensure the place is ready when you are and you won’t have to cart heavy chairs outside and back in.

 You will be surrounded by Mother Nature with all those pretty shrubs and flowers that go to make up your outdoor space and garden.
 The sun will shine on your skin and create lots of Vitamin D to make you healthier and happier and the children will find plenty of games to play outside while you meditate.
 After you’ve been there for about 15 minutes, move to the shade avoid sunburn.